India–Pakistan cricket rivalry: 21st century

 In January 2023, ACC confirmed the teams and groups of the Asia Cup, with both India and Pakistan taking part.

 In March 2023, it was proposed that Pakistan remain as hosts and that all India matches - including at least two India-Pakistan contests - would be played at a neutral venue yet to be confirmed.
 The hybrid model proposed by Pakistan was rejected by Sri Lanka and Bangladesh.
 In response, PCB Chairman Najam Sethi proposed two options.
 The first option was that India play all their matches at a neutral venue with Pakistan hosting the rest of the teams.
 The second option was that four matches in the group stage take place in Pakistan whereas the second phase, in which matches played by the Indian team followed by the next stage matches including the final, be played at a neutral venue.
 Sri Lanka and Bangladesh agreed to the second option.
 On 15 June 2023, the Asian Cricket Council announced that the tournament would be organized in a hybrid model with four matches being held in Pakistan, and the remaining nine in Sri Lanka.

 India and Pakistan met twice in the 2023 Asia Cup.
-Though the first match in the Group stage yielded a no result due to rain, India defeated Pakistan by an enormous margin in the Super Four clash between the 2 sides, scoring 356 for the loss of only 2 wickets.
+Though the first match in the Group stage yielded a no result due to rain, India defeated Pakistan by an enormous margin in the Super Four clash between the 2 teams, scoring 356 for the loss of only 2 wickets.
 India in this match not only set their highest-ever score in ODI cricket against Pakistan, but also defeated them with the highest ever run margin of 228 runs, bundling Pakistan out for 128.
 India would eventually go on to win this Asia Cup, while Pakistan would be knocked out in the super-fours round.
 India won the match against Pakistan at the 2024 Men's T20 World Cup by 6 runs, which was also the first ICC tournament to be held in United States of America.
 Then in 2025, India again defeated Pakistan; this time in the 2025 ICC Champions Trophy by 6 wickets with Virat Kohli scoring his 51st century in ODI cricket.